 By the time the spring equinox occurs, you should have your haft-seen set up.
 Each year, Norouz is celebrated at a different time.
-You gather around the table with your family, say your prayers for whatever you wish the new year will bring, and when the time comes, you exchange love between yourselves and, of course, gifts!
+You gather around the table with your family, say your prayers for whatever you wish the new year will bring, and when the time comes, you exchange affection, well wishes, and share gifts among yourselves!
 Usually, the tradition is that you gift those younger than you (so if you’re the youngest, you are especially lucky!).
 For the next couple of weeks, families continue celebrating by visiting each other’s homes just like any other holiday, and to end it off we celebrate Sizdah Bedar.
 This is a day when no matter the weather, you must be outside and spend as much time as you can in nature.
 It’s annually held on the thirteenth day of the first month according to the Persian calendar.
 Families commonly gather to picnic and sit by fires if it’s cold out.
 The sabzeh is brought to these picnics and the ends are tied in knots.
-The knots represent your wishes for the next year, and depending on how big yours has grown, you can tie as many knots as you’d like.
+The knots represent your wishes for the new year, and depending on how big yours has grown, you can tie as many knots as you’d like.
 You then find a body of water and toss the sabzeh into it, hoping your wishes will be granted.

-When I was younger, Norouz was not commonly celebrated or acknowledged by my peers and community, so my goal is that this guide may have taught you something new and you might be interested in participating next year!
+When I was younger, Norouz was not commonly celebrated or acknowledged by my peers and community, so my goal was to have this guide serve as an introduction to my culture, and perhaps you might be interested in participating next year!
 I hope this spring will give you happiness, prosperity and many beautiful days ahead.
 Happy Norouz!